This Corporate Governance Statement sets out the Credit Corporation Group’s key governance policies and practices.

 Regular review of membership is conducted by the Board to ensure the current and future members provide the mix of skills necessary to support the strategic direction and rise to the challenges of the Group.

 The key skills and experience of the Board members are captured below:

 5. BOARD PERFORMANCE EVALUATION

 The Board expects a high level of performance from each Director.
-The Chair is responsible for the performance evaluation process to confirm this.
+The Chairman is responsible for the performance evaluation process to confirm this.

 The Board assesses its performance each year and is required to have an independent assessment every three years as part of compliance with the BPNG Prudential Standards.
-The last independent board assessment was conducted in 2019 by an external consultant.
+The last independent Board assessment was conducted in 2021.

 6. DIRECTOR APPOINTMENT AND ELECTION